With funds available in your CoinJar, you can send those funds to any other CoinJar customer or bitcoin address by making a new payment.

 Sending digital currency payments to any external address will send that amount via that currency's blockchain.
 However if your recipient is also a CoinJar member, you can send the amount directly to their CoinJar, avoiding the blockchain altogether.

 Whether you're sending to a CoinJar-generated receiving address, or a CoinJar username, the payment will automatically be processed internally.
 No blockchain processing fee or delay will occur.
+Outgoing bitcoin transfers will fail to send if the amount being sent is below our system’s minimum requirement of 0.00005460 BTC.

-Ethereum, Litecoin & Ripple payments
+Ethereum, Litecoin, XRP (Ripple) & Zcash payments

 For XRP transfers, you must include the customer's destination tag at the end of the receiving address or the payment will not be processed correctly.